An Intro to 3D Printed Support Structure

-The additive manufacturing process builds parts layer-by-layer (you can see a video of the process here) and it's impossible to "Print" a layer on top of nothing.
-For a build to be successful the design must "support itself", or printed support structure must deployed to support the overhang.
+The additive manufacturing process builds parts layer-by-layer (you can see a video of the process here), and it's impossible to "Print" a layer on top of nothing.
+This is where 3D printed support structure comes in.

 A simple example that illustrates this concept is a Mushroom vs. a Martini glass.

-The Martini glass will print well with no support at all.
+The Martini glass, on the other hand, will print well with no support at all.
 Each layer gradually steps out, making the structure "self supporting".
-It follows the 45° rule, which leads us to the next important concept.
+This concept of layers gradually stepping out is the key to understanding the next important topic.

-Sometimes a CAD design simply cannot be changed to self support.
+Occasionally, real-world constraints prevent a CAD design from being modified to enable "self support".
 In some instances, we can manipulate build orientation to minimize support, like in this heat exchanger example.